codingdudecom/freeitsolutions/content/photoshop/_index.md

 [![PSD Dude - Photoshop Tutorials &amp; Resources](/img/photoshop/psddude.jpg)](http://www.psd-dude.com)

 You can start with these excellent free [Photoshop beginners tutorials](http://www.psd-dude.com/tutorials/?category=Basics) and move on to the more advanced tutorials.
+For example, if you want to learn things like how to <a href="http://www.psd-dude.com/tutorials/draw-a-line-in-photoshop.aspx">draw a line in Photoshop</a>, PSDDude is the place to go.

 Also the free Photoshop actions that you can download are a must, PSDDude Photoshop actions are really high quality.